MicrosoftDocs/azure-devops-yaml-schema/task-reference/docker-v2.md

 # [YAML](#tab/yaml)

-The following YAML snippet showcases container registry logout using a Docker registry service connection.
+The following YAML snippet shows how to log out from a container registry using a Docker registry service connection.

 ```YAML
 - task: Docker@2